 Located conveniently on Swan Street right near the Richmond train station, Feast of Merit plays cool music and features communal tables and a rooftop bar.
 The Café prides itself on offering sustainable, seasonal produce that has been locally sourced.
 Try the Middle Eastern crumpets with vanilla and cinnamon labneh for a sweet breakfast, or if your stomach cries out for heartier food, tuck into the Hopkins River Minute Steak.
 Feast Of Merit proudly honours the Indian Nagaland tradition of sharing wealth and donates all profits to YGAP, a movement of entrepreneurs working to help people living in poverty.

 The 69 Cafe is a simple bright, easy, open layout with interesting framed jokes about infidelity on the wall.
 The spot features an exposed platform above the main floor for a private place to get work done or people watch.
 Without a strong online presence, this cafe is a great place to get some reading done.

-is Italian inspired with a breakfast twist, including waffles with strawberry, banana cream, and chocolate sauce.
+The food at Cuppa Tea is Italian inspired with a breakfast twist, including waffles with strawberry, banana cream, and chocolate sauce.
 An absolute must is the green matcha latte, which you can sip while looking at some of the best latte art around.
 Look for the large Hollywood lights reading ‘Cuppa’ from the outside, with a purple building and its combination of sea foam and robin’s egg blue trim on Bridge Road.